SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 Once the bone masses of the posterior sectors have been reconstructed with the sinus lift, implants will be placed in these posterior sectors.

-The resilient bridge is then lengthened in the posterior sectors by loading the last posterior implants placed up to the molars, to return to the “Gold Standard MCI” concept.
+The resilient bridge is then lengthened in the posterior sectors by loading the last posterior implants placed up to the molars, to return to the “Gold Standard MCI” concept .

-IN THIS LAST CLINICAL CASE CONFIGURATION, THERE ARE TWO POSSIBLE VARIANTS THAT THE PATIENT MUST CHOOSE
+IN THIS LAST CLINICAL CASE CONFIGURATION, THERE ARE TWO POSSIBLE VARIANTS THAT THE PATIENT MUST CHOOSE FROM

 • First variant: Either the patient decides that the option of premolar or molar extensions is suitable for him/her.
 In this case, he is exempted from any additional surgical intervention on the posterior sectors.
 He decides to remain in an All on 6 or 8 situation with, in the best case, the first molars in extension: “Gold Damage Control MCI”.
 The minimal situation is an extension limited to the premolars: “Damage Control MCI”.